dedica-team/nivio/CONTRIBUTING.md

 Please send a [GitHub Pull Request](https://github.com/opengovernment/opengovernment/pull/new/master) with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).

+  * The *develop* branch is the base for all new features.
   * Always write a clear log message for your commits.
   * Please include the ticket id in commit messages, if possible.
   * Make sure that your contribution is well tested.